espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 eFuse usage
 -----------

+.. only:: esp32

     ESP32-ECO3:

     - ABS_DONE_1 - Enables secure boot protection on boot.

     - BLK2 - Stores the SHA-256 digest of the public key.
 SHA-256 hash of public key modulus, exponent, precalculated R & M’ values (represented as 776 bytes – offsets 36 to 812 - as per the :ref:`signature-block-format`) is written to an eFuse key block.

+.. only:: esp32s2

+    - SECURE_BOOT_EN - Enables secure boot protection on boot.

+    - KEY_PURPOSE_X - Set the purpose of the key block on ESP32-S2 by programming SECURE_BOOT_DIGESTX (X = 0, 1, 2) into KEY_PURPOSE_X (X = 0, 1, 2, 3, 4).
+Example: If KEY_PURPOSE_2 is set to SECURE_BOOT_DIGEST1, then BLOCK_KEY2 will have the Secure Boot V2 public key digest.

+    - BLOCK_KEYX - The block contains the data corresponding to its purpose programmed in KEY_PURPOSE_X.
+Stores the SHA-256 digest of the public key.
+SHA-256 hash of public key modulus, exponent, precalculated R & M’ values (represented as 776 bytes – offsets 36 to 812 - as per the :ref:`signature-block-format`) is written to an eFuse key block.

+    - KEY_REVOKEX - The revocation bits corresponding to each of the 3 key block.
+Ex.
+Setting KEY_REVOKE2 revokes the key block whose key purpose is SECURE_BOOT_DIGEST2.

+    - SECURE_BOOT_AGGRESSIVE_REVOKE - Enables aggressive revocation of keys.
+The key is revoked as soon as verification with this key fails.

 .. _secure-boot-v2-howto:

 How To Enable Secure Boot V2
 ----------------------------

 1. Open the :ref:`project-configuration-menu`, in "Security Features" set "Enable hardware Secure Boot in bootloader" to enable Secure Boot.

+.. only:: esp32
-The chip revision should be changed to revision 3(ESP32- ECO3) to view the Secure Boot V2 option.

-2. To change the chip revision, set "Minimum Supported ESP32 Revision" to Rev 3 in "Component Config" -> "ESP32- Specific", the Secure Boot V2 option can be enabled under "Enable hardware Secure Boot in bootloader" -> "Secure Boot Version".
-Secure Boot V2 is available for ESP32 ECO3 onwards and in ESP32S2.
+    2. For ESP32, Secure Boot V2 is available only ESP32 ECO3 onwards.
+To view the "Secure Boot V2" option the chip revision should be changed to revision 3 (ESP32- ECO3).
+To change the chip revision, set "Minimum Supported ESP32 Revision" to Rev 3 in "Component Config" -> "ESP32- Specific".

     3. Specify the secure boot signing key path.
 The file can be anywhere on your system.
 A relative path will be evaluated from the project directory.
 The file does not need to exist yet.

+.. only:: esp32s2

+    2. The "Secure Boot V2" option will be selected and the "App Signing Scheme" would be set to RSA by default.

+    3. Select the number of keys to be used to sign the bootloader binary and chose one of them to sign the application.
+Specify the secure boot signing key paths for each one of these.
+The file can be anywhere on your system.
+A relative path will be evaluated from the project directory.
+The file does not need to exist yet.

 4. Set other menuconfig options (as desired).
 Pay particular attention to the "Bootloader Config" options, as you can only flash the bootloader once.
-Then exit menuconfig and save your configuration
+Then exit menuconfig and save your configuration.

 5. The first time you run ``make`` or ``idf.py build``, if the signing key is not found then an error message will be printed with a command to generate a signing key via ``espsecure.py generate_signing_key``.